FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 David said in Psalm 17:3, You visited me in the night.

-And although Jesus performed most of His miracles in broad day, He found strength to bear the Cross as He prayed, alone, in the darkness of Gethsemane.
+Although Jesus performed most of His miracles in broad day, He found the strength to bear the Cross as He prayed alone in the darkness of Gethsemane.

 Acts 16 says Paul and Silas were beaten and thrown in a dungeon.
-But at the blackness of the midnight hour they prayed and sang praises to God.
+But in the darkness of the midnight hour, they prayed and sang praises to God.
 And when the jailer heard their voices, he understood they had a treasure he couldn’t live without.
-So he called on the name of the Lord and accepted Christ.
+So he called on the name of the Lord and accepted Christ Jesus.

 It’s not normal for a Prime Minister to take the “Oath of Office” from a prison cell; but that’s about the place that Joseph took it.